Interlace Project

 Case Analysis: DSI Platforms

-Before engaging in competitive analysis of DSI platforms, I established four standards of comparison, and set them as the four points of a comparative radar chart.
+In order to better understand the current landscape of DSI platforms, I conducted a case analysis to highlight platforms' competencies and shortcomings, using four standards of comparison as the four points of a comparative radar chart.

 Design Process Activities